17 BEST Things To Do in Miraflores Lima, Peru

 If you don’t want to dance salsa, you can just admire the art.
 The quick movement of the feet, the sway of the hip, everything about this dance is hypnotic to watch.

 The best place to dance salsa in Miraflores Lima is unquestionably Son de Cuba.
-It is a place with good music, decent drinks, and a fun atmosphere!
+It is a place with good music, decent drinks, and a fun atmosphere, so make sure you add it to your Peru itinerary!

 3. Relax and Admire The Night View of Costa Verde From The Malecón